Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose with specific verbs ('analyzes', 'checks') and resources ('budget'), explicitly mentioning what it evaluates (balanced budget, common issues) and distinguishing it from siblings by focusing on ZBB principles rather than creation, calculation, or explanation.
+The description clearly states the tool's purpose with specific verbs ('analyzes', 'checks') and resources ('budget'), distinguishing it from siblings like 'budget_summary' or 'create_budget_plan' by focusing on balance validation and ZBB principles.
+It explicitly mentions analyzing whether income minus allocations equals zero and checking for common issues like overspending or missing savings.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.